shivamtomar12/StockSensorRestAPI/README.md

 # StockSensorRestAPI
 This API saves changing stock values and create alerts on reaching lower/upper threshold values.

+Also, check StockSensorFlow.pdf for the complete flow and working of the API.

 Rest Resources:

 Incoming Stock Value :